Movies On Netflix: ‘Game Over, Man!’ Is Continued Proof That Netflix Should Stick To Original Series

 The film feels like an irreverent comedy that we would have seen in the early 2000s—movies like Orange County, Van Wilder, Scary Movie, American Pie and the like—where full frontal male nudity, crude language, phallic obsessed jokes, and characters hiding their homosexuality from their friends (only to come out and be accepted) was a new thing.

-These ingredients can still work in modern movies, like they did in Neighbors 2: Sorority Rising, but it takes more than just shock-and-awe to impress audiences these days.
-It takes really good delivery.
-And that’s what Game Over, Man! lacks.
+These ingredients can still work in modern movies as they did in Neighbors 2: Sorority Rising, but it takes more than just shock-and-awe to impress audiences these days.
+It takes excellent delivery, and that’s what Game Over, Man! lacks.

-The film is at its best when its showing the self-portrayed actors being held hostage.
+The film is at its best when it’s showing the self-portrayed actors being held hostage.
 The movie is at its worst during any other scene.
-The filmmakers seem more concerned about showing Devine’s member (which is shown in such great detail that they lose the comedic effect that they were going for), than they are with writing original jokes or making rehashed humor feel fresh.
+The filmmakers seem more concerned about showing Devine’s member (which is shown in such great detail that they lose the comedic effect that they were going for) than they are with writing original jokes or making rehashed humor feel fresh.

 Similar to Netflix movies featuring Adam Sandler, regardless of the talented cast and crew involved, the punchlines miss the mark nearly every time (aside from a few that, at best, might make you chuckle).
 Because of a lack of originality, jokes that land with a thud, rehashed humor from better films from years gone by, and an absence of almost anything funny, Game Over, Man! is one of the most disappointing movies on Netflix.